 Much of my research in the area of health is available on the public facing website www.healthtalk.org.
 Below are links to some of the projects I was involved in while working at University of Oxford, UK, and Monash University, Australia.

 There you can hear people talking about their health experiences.

-- Young People’s Experiences of Psoriasis – Psoriasis
+- Young People’s Experiences of Skin conditions: Acne, Alopecia and Psoriasis

 Chronic Pain and Rheumatoid Arthritis

 Supported Decision Making in Mental Health Services